jmico/beekeeper/doc/Brokers.md

 - Untrusted users should not be able to write on resources which other users read.
 A topic open to the internet should be read-only, otherwise a malicious actor can inject malformed or false data to another users.
-Frontend topics `msg.frontend.*` must be read-only for end users.
+Frontend topics `msg/*` must be read-only for end users.

 - Untrusted users should not be able to read on resources which other users write.
 A topic open to the internet should be write-only, otherwise a malicious actor can disrupt a service consuming from the topic, as data sent to it will never reach its intended destination.
 It also allow to easily obtain data submitted by other users, which could be a security problem.
-Frontend queues `req.backend-n` must be write-only for end users.
+Frontend topics `req/*` must be write-only for end users.

-- Broker must be configured to discard unconsumed messages.
-Otherwise it may eventually run out of memory.
+- Broker must be configured to discard persistent messages if possible, as Beekeeper does not rely on them.

 - Being allowed to connect to the frontend broker does not automatically allows a client unrestricted access to the application, it must additionally be authorized by the application itself.
 This is done